 Safe storage of vulnerable private keys is the principal concern for owners of digital assets, whether such assets are passively held or actively traded on exchanges.
-Although the interchangeable use of hot or cold wallets can improve some resilience to fraud and criminal activities that target digital assets, they can generate usability issues.
+Although the interchangeable use of hot and cold wallets can improve some resilience to fraud and criminal activities that target digital assets, they can generate usability issues.

 HOT DIGITAL WALLETS

 The RIDDLE&CODE digital cold wallet leverages the RIDDLE&CODE chip’s ability to generate and store its own private key 'off-the-bus'.
-In other words, the generation, storage and use of private keys is entirely done by the chip.
+In other words, generation, storage and use of private keys is entirely done by the chip.
 The usability issue is therefore addressed while maintaining the superior security of cold wallets.
 Another level of security is added by using multi-signature whereby multiple chips are required to sign off on a given digital asset exchange.